The Cirayla (Harp)

 ‘Well, Lady Olwin?’
 The man leaned around the instrument to address someone hidden by another winged shape in front of the harp.
-A young woman moved into view.
+A woman moved into view.
 The man spoke again.
 ‘What is your–’ He broke off to follow the woman’s gaze.
-The other musicians turned.
+Four musicians turned.

 Prodded by five frank stares, Irenya stepped back.
 ‘Sorry,’ she said.

 The woman hurried forward.
 ‘Irenya, I believe.
 Greetings, sister.
 I am Olwin, niece to Lord Gedric.’

 Irenya’s mouth tightened at the name Gedric, but she forced a smile.
 ‘I heard the music.’

 ‘Then join us, please.’
 Olwin linked arms with her.
 ‘We would be happy to hear your opinion.
 Leachim told me you are a musician.’

 Irenya shrugged off the claim, but allowed herself to be towed around the instrument.
 A shape in front of the harp stopped her.
 A griffin crouched before the central support, its feathered pinions concealing the sound boxes.
 Gold leaf decorated its talons and beak and small gems glistened here and there among the carved feathers.
 The wood looked quite new.
 While the griffin throne discharged raw power, this creature was a thing of beauty, though it shared one quality with the griffin throne; they both appeared to be ready for flight.